zuto/application-acquisition-submissions-contract/README.md

 You can supply between applicant addresses using this node, up to 10 historic adresses, with the most recent address first, ordered chronologically

 - NameNumber: The name or number of the property, between 1 and 100 characters.
-    - This must contain the Flat, Building Name, and Building Number (were applicable), so it might be best to include seperate fields in your form to capture this information, and then concatenate the values to map to our NameNumber field.
+    - This field should capture SubBuildings (such as flats), building names and building numbers (where applicable), so it might be best to include separate fields in your form to capture this information and then concatenate accordingly.
+    - Some providers will use a required Address Line 1 and an optional Address Line 2, and then concatenate the values to map to our NameNumber field.
+    - Other providers will have separate fields for Flat Number, Building Name and Building Number where at least 1 of those fields is required.
+The ordering of these fields should always be `FLAT NUMBER` + `BUILDING NAME` + `BUILDING NUMBER`
-    - When concatenating this information, it's important that NameNumber is sanitised so as not to pass null or additional empty characters.
+    - When concatenating this information, it's important that NameNumber is sanitised so as not to pass null, additional empty characters or duplicate values.
+    - A good test example would be: Apartment 5 (Flat number), Marsden House (Building name), 31 (Building number) .. this would be followed by the Street, e.g. Lower Reedley Road.
 - Street: Must be null or between 1 and 100 characters
 - TownCity: Must be null or between 1 and 100 characters
 - County: Must be null or between 1 and 100 characters